Varelnic/odin-recipes/README.md

 # odin-recipes
-This is a recipe website done for The Odin Project
+This is a website to showcase some of my favorite recipes from the web!!!